albogdan/CoverLetter/README.md

 3. Font Name - Note that this is kept constant throughout the document
 4. Font Size - Note that this is kept constant throughout the document

-Once you have adjusted your parameters to your liking you can run the program.
+Once you have adjusted your parameters to your liking you can run the program using:
+`python template.py`

 In the debug output is first the keywords and then each company it finds in the list

 All completed Cover Letters will be found in the letters/ folder